 Doctors assign combine the T, N, and M information to say what stage the cancer is.
-Staging also includes the PSA level (see Screening) and Grade Group.
+Staging also includes the PSA level (see Screening) and Gleason score.

 Stage I: Cancer in this early stage is usually slow growing.
 The tumor cannot be felt and involves one-half of 1 side of the prostate or even less than that.
 PSA levels are low.
 The cancer cells look like healthy cells.

 Stage II: The tumor is found only in the prostate.
 PSA levels are medium or low.
 Stage II prostate cancer is small but may have an increasing risk of growing and spreading.